stx-advox/land/_pages/advox-learn.md

 **Repeat for WK2**

-- Use your own creativity Mid week, briefly check-in DMs or publicl to see if new member is ok.
+- Use your own creativity Mid week, briefly check-in with DMs or publicly to see if new member needs more guidance.

 - Graduate your Lil Fren to a Big Fren by giving this sign up & guide.'
     url: "https://blocksurvey.io/survey/t/c203430d-4b40-407c-9c14-ecd3d80cace0/r/o"